 (North Bend Central High School)

-Elena would like to ensure that perishable food items that are still edible will be collected and redistributed to needy people in the community.
+Elena wanted to ensure that perishable food items that are still edible would be collected and redistributed to needy people in the community.

 Best of Show for Original Idea

 "Foster Care Bags" - Jamie Poppe of Scribner